Skip to main content

 The module will be taught by scientific and clinical research experts within three research Institutes of the Faculty of Medical Sciences (Biosciences Institute, Translational and Clinical Research Institute, Population and Health Sciences Institute) giving a broad perspective to the topic rooted in current state-of-the-art research knowledge.

 The fundamentals of vascular and cardiac biology from molecular, genetic, cellular, tissue, organ and whole-body perspectives will be described.
-Examples of model experimental systems for the study of cardiovascular physiology and disease will be given throughout.
+Examples of model experimental systems for the study of cardiovascular physiology and disease will be given throughout the module.
 These will be complemented by descriptions of in vivo measurements of important cardiovascular parameters in humans, as well as discussions of procedures for disease identification and possibilities for translation of research findings towards improved diagnosis and treatments of cardiovascular disease.
 Interactive sessions will focus on how to critique papers and discuss unravelling the genetics of congenital heart defects.
-Speakers will draw on examples from their own current areas of research activity.
+Lecturers will draw on examples from their own current areas of research activity.

 The module is compulsory for students wishing to proceed to an MRes in Cardiovascular Science in Health & Disease and will also be of interest to students wishing to attain an understanding of cardiovascular function and disease and/or progress towards a research career in this important topic.